Vietnamese Revolutionary Youth League: Growth of Thanh Nien

-The League expanded quite slowly in 1925 and picked up momentum only with the student strikes.
-They began their recruitments by setting recruiting points in ports and on the Chinese border.
-Some of the early members were children adopted by former members of Tam Tam Xa, like Ly Phong Duc, Ly Tri Thong, and Ly Ung Tuan, who were brought to Guangzhou from Siam in 1920 by Le Hong Son and Ho Tung Mau.
-New recruits would be brought to Pham Hong Thai's tomb to pledge their loyalty to the League, although the League discouraged his terrorist tactics.
-In September 1926, Nguyen Luong Bang, one of the earliest Thanh Nien recruits, volunteered to return to Vietnam to recruit new members.
-With Nguyen Ai Quoc's instructions, he attempted to look for friends and relatives in his home village or the city and led them to multi-help or fraternal associations.
-He tried to bring up the subject of colonial oppression and the importance of unity in his conversation with the potential participants of the League.
-Most active people were recruited and expected to bring more adherents.
-Young Vietnamese who managed to escape arrest arrived in Guangzhou through Hong Kong in groups of ten or twenty.
-Many of them were students expelled from school because of joining strikes or made restless by the political ferment.
-The Lycée Albert Sarraut in Hanoi and the Franco-Annamite school of Nam Dinh were the two most fertile recruiting grounds, for many recruits were from these two schools.
+The League expanded slowly during 1925 and gained momentum only after a series of student strikes.
+Recruitment initially took place at ports and along the Chinese border.
+Some early members were children adopted by former Tam Tam Xa members—such as Ly Phong Duc, Ly Tri Thong, and Ly Ung Tuan—who had been brought to Guangzhou from Siam in 1920 by Le Hong Son and Ho Tung Mau.
+New recruits were taken to the tomb of Phạm Hồng Thái to pledge loyalty to the League, although the organization discouraged his reliance on terrorist tactics.

+In September 1926, Nguyen Luong Bang, one of the earliest Thanh Niên recruits, volunteered to return to Vietnam to enlist new members.
+Following Nguyen Ai Quoc's guidance, he sought out friends and relatives in his home village and in urban areas, directing them to mutual-aid and fraternal associations.
+He raised issues of colonial oppression and the importance of unity when speaking with potential recruits.
+Those who showed commitment were expected to attract additional supporters.

+Young Vietnamese who escaped arrest often travelled to Guangzhou via Hong Kong in groups of ten to twenty.
+Many were students expelled for participating in strikes or were otherwise affected by the growing political unrest.
+The Lycée Albert Sarraut in Hanoi and the Franco-Annamite School of Nam Định were particularly significant recruiting centers, supplying many of the League’s new members.

-In 1927, recruitment into the League was at its peak, for young Vietnamese were extremely disaffected by the French authorities after the death of Phan Chu Trinh and the arrest of Nguyen An Ninh in March 1926.
-Many students from Cochinchina participated in the League, meeting up with their peers from Tonkin and Annam in Guangzhou.
-In March 1927, the fourth wave of trainees was gathering in Guangzhou; but, Chiang Kai-shek’s April 12 coup and his sequent persecution of communists crushed their training.
-Nguyen Ai Quoc fled to Moscow in June 1927.
-Main leaders like Ho Tung Mau and Le Hong Son were imprisoned.
-To escape KMT’s repression, the headquarters of the Revolutionary Youth League had to be moved to Wuhan and later to Hong Kong (Kowloon).
-Despite the radical political transition in Guangzhou (the breakup of CCP-KMT United Front), the League managed to continue some of its activities and military training in Guangzhou until the end of 1928.
+Recruitment reached its peak in 1927, as discontent intensified following the death of Phan Châu Trinh and the arrest of Nguyễn An Ninh in March 1926.
+Many students from Cochinchina joined the League and later met with their counterparts from Tonkin and Annam in Guangzhou.
+By March 1927, the fourth wave of trainees had gathered in Guangzhou, but Chiang Kai-shek's 12 April coup and subsequent persecution of communists brought their training to an abrupt end.
+Nguyen Ai Quoc left for Moscow in June 1927, while leading figures such as Ho Tung Mau and Le Hong Son were arrested.

+To avoid repression by the KMT, the headquarters of the Revolutionary Youth League were relocated first to Wuhan and later to Hong Kong (Kowloon).
+Despite the political turmoil in Guangzhou following the collapse of the KMT–CCP United Front, the League continued some of its activities and military training in the city until the end of 1928.